Muhsin Ibrahim

 incidental?
 It is, as far as I can see, incidental.
 In other words, the victory

-was due to a number of things, some of which I will discuss below.
+was due to several factors, some of which I will discuss below.

 Humans’